-The cost of customer acquisition (CCA) is the average price of acquiring a new customer.
+The cost of customer acquisition (CCA) is the average price of acquiring a new customer, and is a fundamental piece of business information.
 The cost of customer acquisition is a fundamentally important metric for a business of any size.
 It is vital to know your or your organization's cost of customer acquisition in order to effectively execute.

 The cost of customer acquisition (CCA) is a fundamentally important metric that will allow you and your firm or organization to:

 How to calculate the cost of customer acquisition for your business